 The programme complies with the Technological University Dublin Education Awards under the National Framework of Qualifications.
-Graduates of this Programme will be eligible for the following award - Bachelor of Engineering Technology in Military Aviation Technology (B.Eng.
-Tech.) on completion of the requisite modules.
-All Air Corps Apprentice Aircraft Technicians will sit the European Aviation Safety Agency (EASA) Part 66 modules to obtain theoretical knowledge for EASA B1.1 (Fixed Wing Turbine) or B1.3 (Rotary Wing Turbine), or B2 (Avionics) licence requirements.
-The EASA qualification of aircraft mechanic is internationally recognised insofar as aircraft maintenance licensing is concerned.
+Graduates of this programme will be eligible for the following award - Bachelor of Engineering Technology in Military Aviation Technology (B.Eng.
+Tech.
+Level 7) on completion of the requisite modules.

+All Air Corps Trainee Military Aircraft System Technicians will sit the European Aviation Safety Agency (EASA) Part 66 modules to obtain theoretical knowledge for EASA B1.1 (Fixed Wing Turbine) or B1.3 (Rotary Wing Turbine), or B2 (Avionics) licence requirements.

-10. PARTICULARS OF TRAINING
+3. PARTICULARS OF TRAINING